There are many powerful catalysts in the market: The Honest Company Inc. (HNST) can be one of them - The Dwinnex

-The closing price of The Honest Company Inc. (NASDAQ: HNST) was $1.86 for the day, down -1.06% from the previous closing price of $1.88.
-In other words, the price has decreased by -$0.0200 from its previous closing price.
-On the day, 680216 shares were traded.
-HNST stock price reached its highest trading level at $1.8800 during the session, while it also had its lowest trading level at $1.8100.
+The closing price of The Honest Company Inc. (NASDAQ: HNST) was $1.84 for the day, up 2.79% from the previous closing price of $1.79.
+In other words, the price has increased by $+0.0500 from its previous closing price.
+On the day, 628363 shares were traded.
+HNST stock price reached its highest trading level at $1.8400 during the session, while it also had its lowest trading level at $1.7800.

 Top 5 EV Tech Stocks to Buy for 2023